jaydenwu17/jaydenwu17.github.io/index.md

 **2019/08**-Our paper on vision system for malaria vaccine automation is accepted to CASE 2019.

 # Selected Publication
 * Is That a Chair?
-Imagining Affordances Using Simulations of an Articulated Human Body
+Imagining Affordances Using Simulations of an Articulated Human Body <br />

-  Internation Conference on Robotics and Automation (ICRA) 2020 [[paper](https://arxiv.org/abs/1909.07572)]
+  Internation Conference on Robotics and Automation (ICRA) 2020 <br />
+  [[paper](https://arxiv.org/abs/1909.07572)]